Settlement Agreements for Legal Advice call us on 01925 937070

 A settlement agreement is a very effective way of enabling both parties to have a clean break and move on by creating certainty.

-However, it is important that you fully understand the consequences of signing the agreement as once signed you will be taken to have read, understood and agreed to its terms.
+However, it is important that you fully understand the consequences of signing the agreement as once signed you will be taken to have read, understood and agreed to its terms and it can be very difficult, if not impossible to overturn.